Memory-Efficient Chunk Processing Jump to heading

 Asynchronous Ingestion & Graph Assembly Jump to heading

 For high-throughput environments, synchronous I/O becomes a bottleneck.
-Transitioning to asynchronous parsing allows concurrent disk reads and CPU-bound transformations.
-The Async PBF Parsing with Pyrosm paradigm demonstrates how to leverage Python’s asyncio event loop alongside memory-mapped file readers to sustain high ingestion rates without saturating the global interpreter lock.
+Transitioning to process-based concurrency allows parallel parsing of pre-split regional tiles.
+The Async PBF Parsing with Pyrosm paradigm demonstrates how to leverage Python’s asyncio event loop alongside a ProcessPoolExecutor to sustain high ingestion rates without saturating the GIL.
 By yielding chunks through asynchronous generators, pipelines can overlap I/O wait times with vectorized tag cleaning, effectively doubling throughput on multi-core systems.

 Once normalized, chunks often feed into network topology builders.
-Converting these bounded datasets into routable graphs requires careful memory management, particularly when resolving node-to-edge relationships and filtering invalid geometries.
+Converting bounded datasets into routable graphs requires careful memory management, particularly when resolving node-to-edge relationships and filtering invalid geometries.
 Techniques outlined in OSMnx Graph Conversion Techniques emphasize lazy evaluation and chunked graph assembly, ensuring that topology validation scales linearly with available RAM rather than dataset size.
-Utilizing Polars Documentation for lazy frame execution further defers memory allocation until strictly necessary, preserving system stability during heavy graph operations.

 Error Handling & Reproducibility in Large Extracts Jump to heading